saanvi-kanodia/pdf_extracter/README.md

 3. Install the required dependencies:
 The main.ipynb notebook itself contains commands to install necessary libraries.
 You can run the first few cells of the notebook to install them automatically.
 These include:

-``!python3.10 -m pip install --upgrade pip``

-``!python3.10 -m pip install torch torchvision torchaudio``

-``!python3.10 -m pip install transformers pymupdf pytesseract pillow``
+``!python3.10 -m pip install torch torchvision torchaudio transformers pymupdf pytesseract pillow safetensors``

 ``!python3.10 -m pip install --force-reinstall --no-cache-dir llama-cpp-python``

-``!python3.10 -m pip install safetensors``

 ``!python3.10 -m pip install tqdm numpy opencv-python``

-Note: The llama-cpp-python installation might require specific build tools depending on your operating system and hardware for optimal performance (e.g., Metal for macOS, CUDA for NVIDIA GPUs).
+Note: The llama-cpp-python installation might require specific build tools depending on your operating system and hardware for optimal performance (e.g., Metal for macOS, CUDA for NVIDIA GPUs).`

 4. Download the LLM model:
 This project uses tinyllama-1.1b-chat-v1.0.Q6_K.gguf.
 You will need to download this model file and place it in the appropriate directory (e.g., /pdf_extracter/ as indicated in the notebook output).